 Meadow in Millard County, Utah — The American Mountains (Southwest)

 Location.
-38° 53.547′ N, 112° 24.691′ W. Marker is in Meadow, Utah, in Millard County.
-Marker is at the intersection of North Main Street and Interstate 15, on the right when traveling south on North Main Street.
-Back of monument is visible from North Main Street.
-You will have to enter the Chevron parking lot to view the marker.
-Touch for map.
+38° 53.15′ N, 112° 24.47′ W. Marker is in Meadow, Utah, in Millard County.
+Marker is at the intersection of East Center Street and 100 East Street, on the right when traveling east on East Center Street.
+Marker is on the southeast Touch for map.
 Marker is in this post office area: Meadow UT 84644, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Settlement of Meadow (approx. half a mile away); Taysom Cabin (approx. 0.7 miles away); 1867 Chief Kanosh Memorial 1976 (approx. 6.4 miles away); Kanosh (approx. 6.4 miles away); Edward Partridge, Jr. House (approx. 6.9 miles away); Little Rock Schoolhouse (approx. 6.9 miles away); Land of the Yuta (approx. 7 miles away); Utah’s First Capitol (approx. 7 miles away).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
+Taysom Cabin (approx. ¼ mile away); Chief Walkara (approx. half a mile away); 1867 Chief Kanosh Memorial 1976 (approx. 6 miles away); Kanosh (approx. 6 miles away); Edward Partridge, Jr. House (approx. 7.1 miles away); Little Rock Schoolhouse (approx. 7.1 miles away); Land of the Yuta (approx. 7.2 miles away); Utah’s First Capitol (approx. 7.2 miles away).
 Touch for a list and map of all markers in Meadow.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 20, 2014, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 374 times since then and 12 times this year.
-Photos: 1, 2, 3, 4. submitted on July 20, 2014, by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.
+It was originally submitted on July 20, 2014, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 339 times since then and 21 times this year.
+Photos: 1, 2, 3, 4, 5. submitted on July 20, 2014, by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.